- Creating Eco-Conscious Products

 The Brother Group is committed to reducing environmental impact at all stages of the life cycle of its products.
 This is the guiding principle of the group's manufacturing activities.

-Since each of the stages are closely interlinked in terms of environmental impact, continuous efforts are required to make incremental improvements and to achieve technological innovation.
+Since each of the stages are closely interlinked in terms of environmental impact, continuous efforts are necessary to make incremental improvements and to achieve technological innovation at all stages, without being selective to any particular stage.
 The Brother Group aims to make such efforts throughout its operations in order to continuously deliver eco- conscious products to customers.

 1. Development and Design